 Lime Layered Cheesecake is the perfect slice of creamy, tangy dessert heaven.
 This is a true layer cake made with cheesecake layers instead of regular cake layers.

 One of my personal favorite flavors from my cake business was the “Key Lime Cake“.
-That cake was made with layers of vanilla cake, lime cheesecake, graham cracker crunch and lime curd.
-With this Layered Cheesecake recipe I’ve taken that concept one step further and eliminated the cake all together.
+That cake is made with layers of vanilla cake, lime cheesecake, graham cracker crunch and lime curd.
+With this Lime Cheesecake recipe I’ve taken that concept one step further and eliminated the “cake” all together.

 Nope!
-Layered Cheesecake is surprisingly easy to make.
+It’s surprisingly easy to make as long as you follow the directions.
 This is one of those times when an idea I had in my head actually works exactly as I imagined.
 Believe me, that’s not always the case.